-Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 per share EMBC The Nasdaq Stock Market LLC (Nasdaq Global Market) Indicate by check mark whether the registrant (1) has filed all rep "Exchange Act") during the preceding 12 months (or for such sho such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted elect be submitted and posted pursuant to Rule 405 of Regulation S-T c submit and post such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accele emerging growth company.
-See the definitions of "large accelerate in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer Non-accelerated filer Emerging growth company Smaller reporting company If an emerging growth company, indicate by check mark if the re- revised financial accounting standards provided pursuant to Section g with any new or Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 or f the Exchange Act).
-Yes □ No 🗵 The number of shares of Embecta Corp. common stock outstandir ng as of February 1, 2023 wa as 57,273,185 shares, par value \$0.01 per share).
+Securities registered pursuant to Section 12(b) of the Act:

+Trading Name of each exchange Title of each class symbol(s) on which registered Common Stock, par value \$0.01 per share EMBC The Nasdaq Stock Market LLC (Nasdaq Global Select Market)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 (the "Exchange Act") during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer

+Non-accelerated filer \boxtimes

+Emerging growth company Smaller reporting company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The number of shares of Embecta Corp. common stock outstanding as of May 3, 2023 was 57,293,549 shares, par value \$0.01 per share.